vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 - A context handle is dead after the submit or abandon that ended it; any call with it afterwards is fatal, with the one exception in I22.
-- One context per thread, of this or any other pool, fatal otherwise: within a ring at the second acquire, across rings when that acquire would wait.
+- One context per thread, of this or any other pool, fatal otherwise: within a ring at the second acquire, across rings when that acquire would wait, and always for `getExportableFrameFilter` and for returning or caching a frame that has to be taken back, since both take one of the core's contexts.
 The in-flight budget counts submitted work only.
 - Retain only between acquire and submit.
 - A release callback runs on whichever thread reaps it, possibly inside the filter's own `getFrame` (a gated acquire or a failed allocation sweeps), with no core lock held.
 It may take